glynawe/Vanilla/vanilla.md

 A function definition can be used in a module to define it early.
 This allows sets of mutually recursive functions to be defined.
 (This like providing a *function prototype* in C.)

-A `loop` procedure must be tail-call optimizable.
-I.e. if the procedure calls itself recursively then that call must be optimizable into a loop.
+A `loop` function must be tail-call optimizable.
+I.e. if the function calls itself recursively then that call must be optimizable into a loop.
 The compiler will reject the program if it cannot perform the optimisation.

 *A value argument does not come with a guarantee that the argument will retain the same value all though the execution of its function.
 "Aliasing" is possible.
 If a global variable is given as a argument then assigning to that variable from within the function also changes the argument's value.*